OluwadareLab/CNNSplice/README.md

 * **Outputs**: <br />
 The outputs of training includes: <br />
 	* .h5: The deepslicer model file.
-	* .txt: A log file that contains the accuracy and evaluation metrics results.
+	* .txt: The output files (.txt) containig the evaluation metrics results is stored in the log directory.

 **4. Testing Usage:**